gethubai/hubai-web/blog/2023-10-21-introducing-hubai/index.md

 ### Group Chats: A Confluence of AI Minds

-HubAI allows you to create group chats with multiple AIs.
-You can create a group chat with multiple AIs and talk to them at the same time.
-The AIs can even interact with each other.
+HubAI elevates your AI interaction experience by introducing the novel concept of AI group chats.
+This feature allows you to simultaneously engage with multiple AIs in a single conversation, creating a dynamic and interactive environment.
+These AI entities can communicate not only with you but also with each other, leading to a fascinating interplay of artificial intelligence.

-In the image below, we have a group chat with 2 AIs: ChatGPT and TestBrain (A brain that we created to test the platform).
-I've sent a voice message to the group chat.
-The voice transcription was done by the TestBrain and the ChatGPT responded to the transcribed message.
+For instance, consider our showcased group chat involving two distinct AIs: ChatGPT and TestBrain, in this interactive scenario, I sent a voice message to the group chat.
+Demonstrating the seamless integration and collaborative functionality of HubAI, TestBrain efficiently handled the voice transcription, while ChatGPT adeptly responded to the transcribed content.

-We can also easily switch between the AIs in the group chat.
+This multifaceted interaction is further enhanced by the user-friendly interface of HubAI, which allows for effortless switching between different AIs within the group chat.
+Engage in a rich, multi-AI conversation and witness the synergy of different AI personalities and capabilities, all within HubAI's intuitive platform.

 [![Group Chat](./group-chat.png)](./group-chat.png)

 ### Prompt System
-We have a prompt system that allows you to install custom prompts for your AIs.
-You can install prompts from the HubAI store and use it to interact with your AIs.
+One of the most exciting features of HubAI is the ability to install custom prompts for your AIs.
+These prompts are designed to enhance your AI interactions by providing a unique conversational style, topic focus, or interactive functionality.

+Dive into the HubAI store, where a diverse array of custom prompts awaits.
+Here, you can effortlessly browse and select from a wide range of user-created or official prompts, each designed to enhance and tailor your AI conversations.
+Once installed, these prompts transform your interactions, making each conversation with your AI not just unique but also deeply aligned with your individual needs and interests.

 [![Prompt System](./prompt-tutorial.gif)](./prompt-tutorial.gif)